GENI-NSF/geni-tools/examples/stitching/README-stitch.txt

 - Request RSpecs must have an XML comment of a particular form that includes the aggregate URL for us to ID the aggregate.
 See the examples.
 Obviously there are better ways to do this.
+- Topology comes from a directory of Ad RSpecs
+- Aggregate URLs/namespaces come from hard-coded struct in util.py

 ------------------------------------------------------------------
 Source Documentation: